 Mary could not tear herself away from the idea of living with the tribe, even though so many other tribes advised against it.

 Other tribes were not the only people who disagreed with Mary’s idea.
 Her mission committee disagreed as well.
-Finally, after years of requests which started in 1886, the mission committee granted Mary permission to go into the Okoyong people in 1888.
+Finally, after years of requests which started in 1886, Mary went to the Okoyong people in 1888 .
 Sent with a bodyguard, Mary journeyed into Okoyong tribe territory.
 Despite the great protests, Mary never let fear stop her.
 Even still, she writes,

 “I had often a lump in my throat… and my courage repeatedly threatened to take wings and fly away.”

 Transformation through Missions